 Space: An overall open and balanced space can generate a flexible and relieved mood.

-Movement: The movement of the website is simple and smooth, very easy for users to navigate and move around.
+Movement: The movement of the app is simple and smooth, very easy for users to navigate and move around.

 I created two mood-boards.
 While they are both modern and relieving, they have different design directions.